geek96boolean10/SpriteAsset/README.md

 These projects require Windows 10.
 The editor is a UWP app, so it cannot run on Windows 7 or 8.

+# Readiness

+This is a functional work-in-progress, hence the lack of an official Windows Store app.
+While I expect to be making updates and changes, the functionality within the SpriteAsset library should be solid enough that future updates will not break them.

 # Usage

 Pending Codeproject article.